Cynid-22/TOTP-Authenticator/README.md

 **A secure, modern, and highly customizable TOTP authenticator built for power users.**

-Most 2FA apps lock you into the standard 6-digit, 30-second SHA1 default. **TOTP Authenticator is different.** We give you full control over your security parameters, making it one of the few authenticators that supports custom digits, periods, and algorithms for every single account.
+Most 2FA apps lock you into the standard 6-digit, 30-second SHA1 default. **TOTP Authenticator is different.** This give you full control over your security parameters, making it one of the few authenticators that supports custom digits, periods, and algorithms for every single account.

 ## Why TOTP Authenticator?